Post Graduate Students

 The Research Strategic Vision of the Waterways Centre for Freshwater Management (WCFM) is to “integrate disciplinary water research to provide interdisciplinary solutions to freshwater management problems”.
 Water Resource Management PhD and Masters students conducting research relevant to the WCFM are supervised by WCFM members, and are included in the Waterways Centre's activities during their time at university.

+WRM students conduct research on water management issues on a global and local basis.
+The map below illustrates the geographical reach of our scholars.
+Click on a dot to find out more about each student and their research topic.
 A list of completed Water Resource Management PhD and Masters theses submitted at the University of Canterbury can be found here.
 A list of PhD and Masters theses submitted at Lincoln University can be found here.

 Julie is a mature student whose academic background is human geography and education.
 She is also a working mother of two teenage boys and a dog.
 Julie is interested in the social aspects of environmental sustainability and is pursuing a PhD in Water Resource Management.
 Julie is also a Senior Tutor for the Waterways Centre for Freshwater Management.